Easy Sugar Cookies (No-Roll)

-Cookies in a metal tin with a bowl of sugar sitting next to them.
+Sugar cookies stacked up in a tin with a small bowl of sugar sitting next to them.

 Besides the fact that these cookies are quick to make, they also have a very condensed list of ingredients, which you’re sure to have on-hand 99% of the time, making this an ideal everyday recipe, and if you’re anything like me, you’ll be whipping them up all the time!